by Marty Dodson

 Writing is therapy.

-I’ve often written simply because it feels good to bleed on paper and get it all out.
-In most of those instances, I had no intention of trying to get someone to record the song or even for anyone else to hear it.
-I just wanted to get my stuff off my chest.
+Many people write simply because it feels good to bleed on paper and get it all out.
+In most of those instances, they have no intention of trying to get someone to record the song or even for anyone else to hear it.
+They just want to get stuff off their chest.
+Writing to process life is a great reason to write.

 These writers just like to write.
 So they do.
 Not for anyone else.
 Not to get something worked out.
 Just for the satisfaction of having written.

 Discovering your true motivation and reasons for songwriting can help you figure out how and what to write.
 If you write for yourself, you write differently than if you are writing for others to perform.
 Writing for therapy is completely different than just writing to write.
 Many of us write for all of these reasons at one time or another.
 Give it some thought.
-Figure out what causes you to write songs and you’re onto something interesting.
+Figure out what causes you to write songs and feed that reason.